VynOpenSource/vyn-augment/README.md

 There are two main steps:
 1. Selection of the type of augmentation and parameters.
-2. Call the run function to apply to a given image.
+2. Call the run function to apply to a given image/s.

 ## Selection of the transformation and parameters
 Currently, all the operations require a range of values for each of the parameters.
 This range is specified with the minimum value and maximum value that the user wants to use.
-For instance, the rotation of an image would required 2 values the minimum angle and the maximum angle.
-Then, an uniform distribution will be used to select a value from the range.
+For instance, the rotation of an image would require 2 values: the minimum angle and the maximum angle.
+Then, a uniform distribution will be used to select a value from the range.

 In addition, most of the parameters that represents the size (for instance translation of an image)